-MSU recognizes that these issues can impact anyone regardless of their sex, gender, gender identity, gender expression, or sexual orientation.
+MSU recognizes that these issues can impact anyone regardless of sex, gender, gender identity, gender expression, or sexual orientation.
 Campus services are available to anyone who experiences these crimes.

-Throughout this section, the term victim will be used to refer to anyone who experiences a Clery-covered crime.
-MSU recognizes that individuals may use a variety of terms to describe themselves and their experience.
+Throughout this section, the term victim will refer to anyone who experiences a Clery-covered crime.
+MSU recognizes that individuals may use various terms to describe themselves and their experiences.